alecjacobson/geometry-processing-csc2520/index.md

 CSC2521 [Topics in Computer Graphics: Geometry Processing]
 Prof. Alec Jacobson

+Extending traditional signal processing, _geometry processing_ interprets three-dimensional curves and surfaces as signals.
+Just as audio and image signal data can be filtered, denoised and decomposed spectrally, so can the geometry of a three-dimensional curve or surface.

+In this course, we study the algorithms and mathematics behind fundamental operations for interpreting and manipulating geometric data.
+These essential tools enable: geometric modeling for computer aided design, life-like animations for computer graphics, and robust scene representations for computer vision.

+Topics include: discrete curves and surfaces, curvature computation, surface reconstruction from point clouds, surface smoothing and denoising, mesh simplification, parameterization, symmetry detection, shape deformation and animation.

+## Organization

+In lecture we will cover the mathematical background and visual intuition of the week's topic.
+At home, students will complete a **_weekly_** programming assignment to implement a corresponding algorithm.
+By the end of the semester, these algorithms compose a toolbox that students can use to create a unique
+_artifact_: the **_final project_** is to use these tools to create a unique piece of geometry to visualize (as an image or interactive experience) or 3D print.
+There may be short in-class quizzes (easy for students who attended lecture and worked through the derivations).

-_This course page is a work in progress.
+_Below is a work in progress.
 Stay tuned._

-This geometry processing course focuses on developing and implementing mathematically derived algorithms to manipulate virtual geometrical models.
-Engineers, computer scientists, artists, physicists,  architects, neuroscientists, and curious students alike need these algorithms to be robust, efficient, and visually pleasing.
-Even with such a variety of users processing mesh geometry, there is a common user pipeline that emerges, and this course will focus particularly on developing a cohesive understanding of each stage of the pipeline.

-## Organization

-Students will attend lectures where exposition and mathematical derivations are given, and are expected to complete weekly programming assignments implementing derived algorithms.
-By the end of the semester, they should be able to have a finalized creative piece of geometry that they can 3D print or use virtually, utilizing their newly developed toolset.
-There also may be a short in-class exam that should be relatively easy for students who attended lecture and worked through the derivations.

 ## Objectives